 We now have full traceability of each and every Turbo 16 piece.

-A data matrix code is a square two-dimensional code that, once it is etched onto a free surface on an insert or holding tool, is easily read by lasers and smartphone cameras.
+Like the more familiar QR code, a data matrix is a square two-dimensional code that, once it is etched onto a free surface on an insert or holding tool, is easily read by lasers and smartphone cameras.
 Unlike more traditional bar codes, data matrix codes are more versatile and can contain more pertinent information about the specific part.

 Applying these codes onto inserts and tools was a trial-and-error process, Gravningsbråten admits, and he is careful not to reveal the now-patented “secret sauce” behind the process.
 But, he says, guaranteeing readability after normal wear and tear at a customer site was one of the challenges.